J9Kay/java-api-assessment/STOCKAPIREADME.md

 # StockAPI

 The StockAPI provides a tool for users track all their stock portfolop in one place.
-It enable users to:
+It implements are stockrepository using JSON file storage allowing for seamless data persistence.
+It enables users to:

 1) get stock data, including currentPrice, purchasePrice and quanity.
-2) use sector based search for targeted financial analysis.
+2) use sector based search enhancing usability and effiiency in retrieving relevant stock information.
 3) Add, delete, update and view your entire stock portfolio with ease.
+4) Incoporates exception handling to gracefully manage error and ensure reliability of the application.

 ## Table of Contents